my story

 What followed next was a career in hospice, not church.
 Working with adults facing that moment of transition changed me in ways I might never be able to explain.
 Sometimes it made sense.
 Other times it proved confusing.
 Nevertheless, I did it for 15 years.
 I never looked back on the Church thing.
 My career in hospice was my path.
 The dying became my teachers.
 And today I've been fortunate to write about it.

-After my hospice career and a military deployment, I entered academia once again to earn a Master of Arts in Community Counseling in 2011.
-I began a career in private practice as Licensed Professional Counselor (LPC), which I've now done for over a decade.
-I became certified in hypnotherapy in 2012 and in Kundalini Yoga in 2019.
+In the midst of my hospice career, I entered academia once again to earn a Master of Arts in Community Counseling in 2011.
+I began a career in private practice as Licensed Professional Counselor (LPC), which I've now done for over 11 years.

 Education: